Jeanne Calment: Daily routine

 After her admission to the Maison du Lac nursing home in January 1985, aged almost 110, Calment initially followed a highly ritualised daily routine.
 She requested to be awoken at 6:45 a.m., and started the day with a long prayer at her window, thanking God for being alive and for the beautiful day which was starting.
 She sometimes loudly asked the reason for her longevity and why she was the only one to be still alive in her family.
 Seated on her armchair, she did gymnastics wearing her stereo headset.
-Her exercises included flexing and extending the hands, then the legs.
+Her exercises included flexing and stretching the hands, then the legs.
 Nurses noted that she moved faster than other residents who were 30 years younger.
 Her breakfast consisted of coffee with milk and rusks.

 She washed herself unassisted with a flannel cloth rather than taking a shower, applying first soap, then olive oil and powder to her face.
 She washed her own glass and cutlery before proceeding to lunch.
 She enjoyed daube (braised beef), but was not keen on boiled fish.
-She had dessert with every meal, and said that given a choice she would eat fried and spicy foods instead of the bland foods on the menu.
+She had dessert with every meal, and said that given a choice, she would eat fried and spicy foods instead of the bland foods on the menu.
 She made herself daily fruit salads with bananas and oranges.
 She enjoyed chocolate, sometimes indulging in a kilogram (2.2 lb) per week.
 After the meal, she smoked a cigarette and drank a small amount of port wine.
 In the afternoon, she would take a nap for two hours in her armchair, and then visit her neighbours in the care home, telling them about the latest news she had heard on the radio.
 At nightfall, she would dine quickly, return to her room, listen to music (her poor eyesight preventing her from enjoying her crosswords pastime), smoke a last cigarette and go to bed at 10:00 p.m.
-On Sundays, she went to Mass, and on Fridays she went to Vespers and regularly prayed to and sought help from God and wondered about the afterlife.
+On Sundays, she went to Mass, and on Fridays she went to Vespers.
+She regularly prayed to and sought help from God and wondered about the afterlife.